 Clever Cutter Review: Hands-On Test

-• Works with some types of foods
+• Works with many types of foods

 • Innovative design